Smaaraa/atrasareskin/README.md

-# Samara Landing Page
+# Atrasa Landing Page

-Based off the revisita theme.
+Temporarily based of the smara landing page.